RobTillaart/I2CKeyPad/README.md

 Since version 0.2.1 the library enables the PCF8574 to generate interrupts on the PCF8574 when a key is pressed.
-This makes checking the keypad far more efficient as one does not need to poll over I2C.
+This makes checking the keypad far more efficient as one does not need to poll the device over I2C.
 See examples.